 Freedom and exploration.
 We are getting to do things that most people will never do.
 We have lived in 6 states so far and want to do a few more.
 South Carolina, North Carolina, Virginia, Massachusetts, Texas & California

 What advice would you give to someone considering the life of a Tag-a-long?

 Do it.
 If you can find a way to make enough money to get by and not go crazy, it’s an amazing opportunity to explore the country with a friend/partner/etc. I would recommend this for anyone who is able to do short-term contract work.
 The priceless part about it is the extended breaks between contracts.
-Having to work a full-time job year round is exhausting and having a break between contracts help you recharge for your next assignment.
+Working a full-time job year-round is exhausting and having a break between contracts help you recharge for your next assignment.

 What term do you refer to yourself as?
 Tag-A-Long, Side-kick, etc?

 “Best Friend”.
 It’s important to travel with someone who you can get through things with.
 More than likely, you will not know anyone else when you get to your new assignment so you will interact even more with your traveling companion.
 Be sure to travel with someone you can live with, get along with, and still enjoy each other’s company.